Doctor of Education: Canada

 In Canada, the Ed.D. tends to be granted by faculties of education at Universities and is a terminal degree in education.
 Much like the United States and Great Britain, some universities offer the EdD (Simon Fraser University), while others offer a PhD in education (McGill University, Queen's University, University of Toronto, University of Manitoba, University of New Brunswick), and still others offer both (Ontario Institute for Studies in Education at the University of Toronto, The University of Western Ontario, University of Alberta, University of Calgary, University of British Columbia).

 Much like the UK, in Canada, the Ed.D. is a full academic doctorate that can only be granted by AUCC-accredited institutions and shares equal parity with a Ph.D.
 (Education).
 The dissertation to be completed as part of an Ed.D. program differs only in focus but not in breadth of study, nor academic rigour required.
 Ed.D. programs in Canadian institutions must include an original contribution to knowledge which must be chaired (supervised) by an accomplished researcher and orally defended (viva) to internal and external examiners.
 In many cases, the only salient difference between the Ph.D. and Ed.D. relates to the professional field of practice of the candidate as Ed.D. programs often tend to focus on existing pedagogical problems.

 India

-PhD in education — a doctorate in philosophy — can be done in any university recognized by U.G.C.
-If you have cleared NET (Education) exam then you have to choose a Guide enlisted by the university.
-On other hand if you don't pass NET exam then you have to qualify Exam conducted twice by every university.
-The NET cleared students of same university are given preference over those not qualified in NET.
-You have to submit the synopsis within one year of your enrollment as candidate and you must complete coursework from university recognized center followed by written exam.
-The rules like Non plagiarism and APA formatting are followed strictly.
+In India, universities recognized by the U.G.C. can award a PhD in education.
+Students who have cleared the NET (Education) exam have to choose a guide enlisted by the university.
+Students who do not pass the NET exam must qualify by taking an exam conducted twice by every university.
+NET-cleared students are given preference over those not qualified by the NET.